 Fred has been an engineer at Texas Instruments since 1986 and became involved with NTPA when he enrolled his son Connor Kirby-Trafton in a class named “Therapeutic Drama” at Plano Children’s Theatre.
-Since then, this little class has grown to become the Starcatchers, and Fred became Chairman of their board in September of 2017.
-Fred also contributed design and plans for the risers in the Rodenbaugh Theatre and Theatre One, and helped in their construction.
-Fred enjoys Progressive Rock music, reading and writing Science Fiction, and recently (as of October, 2018) amazed Sara by singing every word to The Rocky Horror Show during a rehearsal at NTPA.
+Since then, this little class has grown to become the Starcatchers, and Fred was Chairman of their management board from September 2017-2019.
+Fred also contributed design and plans for the risers in the Rodenbaugh Theatre and the Brodie Copeland Theatre, and helped in their construction.
+Fred enjoys Progressive Rock music, reading and writing Science Fiction and drawing superhero comics.

 Brian Celico2nd Vice Chair